ArduCAM/RaspberryPi/MIPI_Camera/imx135-release/README.md

 You can only run lower resolution with VLC player, it will stuck in highest resolution.
 We provide a python script to help you to capture 13MP full resolution image with our camera.

-First you need openCV running enviroment
+First you need openCV running environment

 `sudo apt-get update`